How to validate your startup idea before you spend $50K on dev

 Questions to ask

-- "If this existed today, would it replace what you are currently using?"
+- "If this existed today, would it replace what you are using?"

-- "What would need to be true for you to switch to this?"
+- "What would have to be true for you to switch?"

-- "I'm planning to charge $X/month.
+- "I am planning to charge $X per month.
 Does that feel reasonable for what this solves?"

 - "Would you be willing to pre-pay for early access?"

 That last question is the one that matters most.
 Saying "yes, I would use that" is free.
 Putting down a deposit, even $50, is a commitment.
-The gap between those two responses is where most bad startup ideas go to die.
+The gap between those two is where most bad startup ideas quietly go to retire.

 The pre-sale test

 Some founders run a pre-sale at this stage.
-They offer 50% off the eventual price in exchange for early access and agreement to provide feedback.
-If 5 out of 20 people hand over their credit card, that is a strong signal.
-If zero do, pay attention.
+They offer 50% off the eventual price in exchange for early access and a willingness to give feedback.
+If 5 out of 20 people put down a card, that is a strong signal.
+If zero do, listen.

 Stage 3: Landing page demand test

-Your interviews gave you qualitative evidence.
-Now you need quantitative evidence.
-Build a simple landing page and drive traffic to it.
+The interviews give you qualitative evidence.
+Now the system needs quantitative evidence.
+Build a small landing page and drive traffic to it.

 What the landing page needs

-- A headline that describes the problem you solve (use the exact words from your interviews)
+- A headline that describes the problem (use the exact words from the interviews)

-- A clear description of your solution in 3 to 4 sentences
+- A clear description of the solution in 3 to 4 sentences

 - A call to action: "Join the waitlist," "Get early access," or "Pre-order now"